-(SC3.1) Do you want to enroll in the 2018-2019 CDP Action Exchange initiative?
+(SC3.1) Do you want to enroll in the 2019-2020 CDP Action Exchange initiative?

-(SC3.2) Is your company a participating supplier in CDP's 2017-2018 Action Exchange initiative?
+(SC3.2) Is your company a participating supplier in CDP's 2018-2019 Action Exchange initiative?
+No

-(SC4.1) Are you providing product level data for your organization's goods or services, if so, what functionality will you be using?
-No, I am not providing data SC4.2d (SC4.2d) Have any of the initiatives described in SC4.2c been driven by requesting CDP Supply Chain members?
-Submit your response In which language are you submitting your response?
-English Please confirm how your response should be handled by CDP
+(SC4.1) Are you providing product level data for your organization's goods or services?
+No, I am not providing data

-Investors

-Customers
+Submit your response

+In which language are you submitting your response?

+English

+Please confirm how your response should be handled by CDP

-Yes, submit Supply Chain Questions now
+Public or Non Public Submission I am submitting to Are you ready to submit the additional Supply Chain Questions?
+I am submitting my response Public Investors Customers Yes, submit Supply Chain Questions now